- Home

 For more information, check out our article: 10 smart home devices you didn’t know you needed.

-8. Energy-efficient windows
+9. Energy-efficient windows

 Upgrading your windows to more energy-efficient ones is another effective way to save money and reduce your carbon footprint.
 Energy-efficient windows are those with double (or even triple) glazing and frames specially designed to minimise heat loss.

-As well as keeping heat in, energy-efficient windows also help keep noise out, which can help make your home more peaceful – especially if you live in a built-up area.
+Alongside keeping heat in, energy-efficient windows also help keep noise out, which can help make your home more peaceful – especially if you live in a built-up area.

-According to the Energy Saving Trust, you can expect to pay £15,000 for a set of A-rated windows for a semi-detached house.
+According to the Energy Saving Trust, you can expect to pay £12,000 for a set of A-rated windows for a semi-detached house.
 But they can save up to £140 a year in energy bills and 380kg of carbon dioxide.

 Other ways to prevent heat loss through windows include draught-proofing windows, covering them in insulating film, or using thicker curtains.
 Check out this blog post from OVO to find out more about energy-efficient windows.

-9. Wildlife-friendly outdoor space
+10. Wildlife-friendly outdoor space

-Due to human activities like pollution and habitat destruction, many of our native animals and plants are under threat.
+Due to pollution and habitat destruction, many of our native animals and plants are under threat.
 A 2023 analysis from wildlife scientists states that one in six species is at risk of being lost in Great Britain – including 40% of bird species.
 But taking steps to make our gardens, patios, and balconies more wildlife-friendly can help combat this decline.

 There are many ways to make our outdoor spaces a haven for wildlife.
 Installing bird feeders and water baths can help keep creatures fed and hydrated, while adding ponds, building insect hotels, and letting grass grow long can provide habitats.